Wondering how to start an art journal page? Having the staring contest with the blank page?

 Themed art journals are a perfect way to be creative in many different ways while having one or more art journals, each with one specific purpose.

 In other words, by having multiple different art journals, you somehow stay more organized with your creative outlets.
 Also, you observe your artistic expression with more insight.
 And finally, you’ll have plenty of inspiration if art blocks are a thing for you.

-And I admit, I love seeing all my art journals resting on a shelf.
+And I admit I love seeing all my art journals resting on a shelf.
 It’s like a personal library of my art.
 Kind of special, right?

 Well, some people love doing all their journaling and artwork in one journal.
 And that’s perfectly fine.